-Cardello Electric Supply Company Phase II ESA
+Cardello Electric Supply Company Phase II ESA City of Pittsburgh, Allegheny County, Pennsylvania

 Ms. Galloway assisted with a Phase II Environmental Site Assessment (ESA) for the Cardello Electric Supply Company Site, located in the City of Pittsburgh.
 Ms. Galloway collaborated on the preparation of the Phase II ESA report.
 Ms. Galloway researched and prepared addendums to the Phase II ESA to accurately reflect the site's current conditions.
 Additionally, Ms. Galloway prepared the Health and Safety Plan (HASP) for the site visits.